 With its brief but beautiful blue star-shaped blooms, Blue Star (Amsonia tabernaemontana) is a popular and easy-to-grow perennial.
 Striking heads of pale blue flowers emerge in late spring and bloom through the warm summer months.
 What’s more, the willow-shaped leaves can be enjoyed into the fall when they turn a golden yellow.
-Blue Star flowers also make great companions for a host of garden designs and layouts.
+Blue Star flowers also make great companions for various garden designs and layouts.
 In this article, we’ll take you through every area of growing and caring for Blue Star flowers at home.

-How to Grow Blue Star (Amsonia tabernaemontana) – the Essentials:
+How to Grow Blue Star (Amsonia tabernaemontana) – The Essentials:

 |Botanical Name:||Amsonia tabernaemontana|